St Peter's School, York: Campus

+Structure

+St Peter's School consists of a pre-prep, prep school and senior section:

 St Peter's 2–8

 St Peter's 2–8 (formerly Clifton Pre-preparatory School) is the pre-prep school to St Peter's School, York.
 St Peter's 2–8 is located on the Upper Campus of the school, next door to the senior school which runs along the main road of Bootham in the centre of York.
-The current Head of St Peter's 2–8 is Antonia Clarke.
+The current head of St Peter's 2–8 is Antonia Clarke.

 In February 2018, Clifton School and Nursery was named as the best pre-prep/prep school in the annual TES Independent School Awards.

 In summer 2020 Clifton Pre-Preparatory School and Nursery was renamed St Peter's 2–8 and, in April 2021, St Peter's 2–8 was named the best pre-prep school and independent school of the year in the annual TES Independent School Awards.

 St Peter's 8–13

 St Peter's 8–13 (formerly St Olave's School) is the junior school to St Peter's, with grounds on the banks of the River Ouse.
-The current Head of St Peter's 8–13 is Phil Hardy.
+The current head of St Peter's 8–13 is Phil Hardy.

 St Olave's was founded by Reverend Henry Andrew Wilson in 1876 and named after its original site of St Olave’s House in Marygate.
 The school was acquired by St Peter's School in 1901 and St Olave's was renamed St Peter's 8–13 in 2020.

 In September 2001, St Olave's moved from the White House (the Chilman Building), and its half of the Queen's Building, to the newly acquired Queen Anne site.
 The pre-prep, St Peter's 2–8 (formerly Clifton Prep) moved from its original 19th-century building on The Avenue to occupy the buildings previously used by St Olave's.

 St Peter's 8–13 is now located on the Lower Campus of the St Peter's School, which is also home to the senior school Biology and Art Departments.